-The number of guest units that may be constructed was then established as a multiplier of the number of permitted dwelling units (the table of multipliers from § 34-1803 of the land development code is reprinted earlier in this section in the evaluation of Policy 4-C-6).
+The number of guest units that may be constructed was then established as a multiplier of the number of permitted dwelling units (the table of multipliers from § 34-1803 of the land development code is reprinted on page 9).

 Policy 4-C-6 and its implementation through the land development code have been successful in clarifying the rules for new hotels and motels and ensuring that new transient units get the maximum multiplier only if they are smaller than 450 square feet, with the multiplier dropping when the units are between 450 and 750 square feet, dropping again between 750 and 1,000 square feet, then offering no multiplier at all when the units exceed 1,000 square feet.